 21. What is the rate of pay for the transition assistance payment?

 Transition assistance is paid at the base rate you were being paid as of your last day worked, including shift differential, if applicable.
 If you worked different shifts that each have shift differential pay, your transition assistance payment will be based on the average weekly pay during the two preceding pay periods.

 22. When should an employee anticipate transition assistance payment to begin?

-Transition assistance pay will be paid on the employee’s regular pay cycle.
-Initial payment will begin after the layoff effective date and will conclude when the full transition pay amount has been reached or disqualifying factors have occurred.
+Once a signed University of Missouri Layoff and Transition Assistance Agreement is submitted to Human Resources, initial payment will be paid on the employee’s next regular pay cycle after the layoff effective.
 The initial payment may be delayed pending the return of the signed University of Missouri Layoff and Transition Assistance Agreement, and payroll deadlines.